(EXPANDED FROM 9/6/2023)

-The Studebaker pictured above was a mid-year redesign intended to catch up with the Big Three, which at the beginning of the 1955 model had largely switched to so-called “dog-leg” windshields.
+The Studebaker pictured above was a mid-year redesign intended to catch up with the Big Three, which at the beginning of the 1955 model year had largely switched to so-called “dog leg” windshields.
 That term refers to a bend in the A-pillar that allowed a wrap-around windshield.

 The “Ultra Vista” models introduced in January 1955 sported a wrap-around windshield with an almost vertical A-pillar (Langworth, 1979, 1993).
-The hood appears to have been carried over but the front doors, windows and dashboard were clearly revised.
+In order to do so, the front fender and hood were changed, according to Stewdi in the comments below.
+However, judging from the photos, my guess is that the fenders would appear to be carried over. but the front doors, windows, roof and dashboard were revised.
 Those weren’t minor changes, particularly in the middle of the model year.

 Also see ‘1955 Studebaker President hardtop hints at a road not taken’